MoffKalast/vizanti/Contributing.md

 To add the widget to the taskbar, it has to be defined in the `add_types_container` list in the [add_modal.html](vizanti_server/public/templates/add/add_modal.html).
 The `data-topic` value is used for creating widgets from a specific topic.

 Any required assets should be put into [vizanti_server/public/assets](vizanti_server/public/assets).
+Any SVG icons that need to display a colour change using utilModule.setIconColor need to have specific elements tagged as id="fillColor" or id="strokeColor" depending on which part needs coloring.

 ### {uniqueID}